yoedtos/cargotracker/README.md

 [![Coverage](https://sonarcloud.io/api/project_badges/measure?project=hantsy_cargotracker&metric=coverage)](https://sonarcloud.io/dashboard?id=hantsy_cargotracker)

-> **This is my personal fork of [eclipse-ee4j/cargotracker](https://github.com/eclipse-ee4j/cargotracker), some features are synchronized to the upstream project .**
+> **This is my personal fork of [Eclipse EE4J CargoTracker](https://github.com/eclipse-ee4j/cargotracker), some work are synchronized to the upstream project.**

 There are some key difference comparing to the upstream project.

 * Utilize Docker to run a Postgres Database in both development and production to erase the risk brought by different enviroments.
-* Fully support running the application on WildFly, and aslo allow you run testing codes against varied WildFly adapters.
+* Fully support running the application on WildFly, and aslo add configuratoins to run testing codes against varied WildFly Arquillian adapters.
-* The project *pom.xml* file includes fine-grained Maven profille configurations for varied Arquillian adapters, which is derived from the [Jakarta EE 8 template project](https://github.com/hantsy/jakartaee8-starter-boilerplate).
+* The project *pom.xml* file includes multiple fine-grained Maven profille based configurations for varied Arquillian adapters, which is derived from [Jakarta EE 8 template project](https://github.com/hantsy/jakartaee8-starter-boilerplate).
 * Add a plenty of testing codes to cover more use cases.
-* Analyse code quality at every build in the Github actions workflow, eg. code coverage report via Jacoco, SonarCloud analysis report.
+* Analyse code quality automaticially at every build defined in the Github actions workflow, eg. code coverage report via Jacoco, SonarCloud analysis report.

 > For the detailed introduction to this project, go to the original project website: https://eclipse-ee4j.github.io/cargotracker/.